OpaCodes/World-A/Journal.md

 April 23

+(3)

+A minor note about the white panel: if you scroll down to the bottom of the chapter menu that's near the video player you'll see a button labelled CSM which you can click.

+That will load the first chapter of Chainsaw Man.

+There's a bit of experimenting going on and I am yet undecided how to display images.

+At the moment, the images for CSM are being loaded in via the game's Image Loading mechanic - it basically reduces the need to update as often just to update image content.

+The drawback, if there is one, is that there's a wait time for images to load.
+If an image doesn't seem to load, clicking the CSM button mentioned earlier once or a few times can help.

+I am still evaluating this method.

+On one hand, it helps to reduce world size and having to redownload per new update.

+On the other, waiting for images to load is not fun!

 (2)

 The first update of several to come will be a quick fix so that chapters aren't shown all at once by default.